Saturday, November 2nd and Sunday, November 3rd

 Hours: The Faire will be open 10am – 5pm on Saturday and 10am – 4pm on Sunday.
 Gate admission is $6.00 for adults, while children 12 and under are free.
 Proceeds from the Faire are designated for art programs and other cultural activities in the community – all sponsored by the Doña Ana Arts Council.
 For health and safety reasons, faire-goers are advised that no pets, except service animals, will be admitted to the Faire.

 Location & Directions: Young Park is located one block south of the intersection of Lohman and Walnut Avenues and is easily accessible from both I-25 (Lohman exit) and I-10 (Amador exit).
-To avoid parking congestion, attendees are encouraged to ride the FREE yellow-bus-shuttles from the Mesilla Valley Mall, to and from the park.
-Watch for the signs and the big yellow school buses.
+To avoid parking congestion, attendees are encouraged to ride the FREE shuttles from the New Mexico State Pan American East lot, to and from the park.
+Watch for the signs and the big buses.
 The shuttle will run every 10 – 15 minutes beginning at 9am each day.